 A. We accept patients from all counties in New Jersey, as long as you are able to transport the animal to us.
 If we are farther than you are able to drive, we would be happy to help you locate a wildlife rehabilitator closer to you.
 Please visit the New Jersey Division of Fish and Wildlife or New Jersey Wildlife Rehabilitaors Associaition for further information.

 The Center’s staff and volunteers care for native wildlife that are injured, ill or displaced, and provide medical treatment and a temporary refuge to prepare the animals for release into an appropriate, wild habitat.
-The Center is staffed 365 days a year by one full-time licensed wildlife rehabilitator and two full-time assistants and receives more than 12,000 phone calls annually.
+The Center is staffed 365 days a year.

 “This facility is one-of-a-kind both in terms of quality of care provided by the staff, including seven volunteer veterinarians, and the high volume of animals that are treated,” said Mercer County Executive Brian M. Hughes.
 “And the many volunteers who assist our Wildlife Center are indispensable.
 I urge anyone who might be interested to volunteer.”